tezos/tezos-mirror/src/lib_lwt_result_stdlib/README.md

     The functions exported by Lwtreslib do not raise exceptions.
 These functions may return `option` or `result` to indicate that some error happened during traversal, and they may propagate `result`.
-But the functions do not raise exceptions.

     (For convenience, the module `WithExceptions` provides a few exception-raising functions because they are convenient in specific